 typewritten class notes, except as permitted by any District policy or administrative procedure.

-20. Sexual assault, defined as actual or attempted sexual contact with another person
+20. Sexual assault, defined as actual or attempted sexual contact with another person without that

 person’s consent, regardless of the victim’s affiliation with the community college.